margaretmf/margaretmf.github.io/teaching.md

 'Of course he will!' shriekd Mrs. Gloop." (p.
 76, "Charlie and the Chocolate Factory")

-* "'Augustus Gloop!' chanted the Oompa-Loopmas.
+* *"'Augustus Gloop!' chanted the Oompa-Loompas.
-'Augustus Gloop!'
+*'Augustus Gloop!'
 Augustus Gloop!
 The great big greedy nincompoop!
 How long could we allow this beast
 To gorge and guzzle, feed and feast